UK-India trade talks

 Potential for future export success

 Scotch Whisky is popular among Indian consumers, but a 150% tariff on imports of Scotch Whisky into India has meant that it’s significantly more expensive to buy Scotch over Indian whiskies.
 As a result, India sees many ‘fake’ Scotch Whiskies on the market, produced cheaply and traded on the reputation of Scotch Whisky as a premium product.
-This unfair competition, alongside the 150% tariff and combined with the complexity of exporting whiskies into India, meant that many Scotch Whisky producers are unable to enter this important market.
-Breaking down these barriers to trade in India could open up huge opportunities for Scotch Whisky exports.
+This unfair competition, alongside the 150% tariff and combined with the complexity of exporting whiskies into India, has meant that many Scotch Whisky producers have been unable to enter this important market.

 The Scotch Whisky industry & a UK-India Free Trade Agreement

 Reducing the 150% tariff on Scotch Whisky could make it more affordable in India, while still remaining a high-end, premium product.
-If the tariff were liberalised, Scotch Whisky’s market share could double to 6%, giving greater access to Scotch Whisky products for Indian consumers but still allowing Indian whiskies and other spirits to retain the dominant share of the market.
+Once the UK-India FTA has entered into force, Scotch Whisky’s long term market share in India could increase, giving greater access to Scotch Whisky products for Indian consumers but still allowing Indian whiskies and other spirits to retain the dominant share of the market.

 Good for Scotland and the UK

-Many more Scotch Whisky companies – including smaller and independent producers – could gain access to the Indian market to sell their whiskies under the FTA announced in Spring 2025.
+Many more Scotch Whisky companies – including smaller and independent producers – now have the potential for access to the Indian market to sell their whiskies following the FTA's entry into force.
 Boosting access to the Indian market could secure jobs and investment in the Scotch Whisky industry across Scotland into the future.
-The industry’s contribution to the economy could rise by up to £300 million to nearly £6bn.

 Good for India

-Bringing down the 150% tariff on Scotch Whisky could increase Indian government tax revenue at federal and state level by up to £3.4 billion annually through an increase in sales.
+The FTA's reduction of the 150% tariff on Scotch Whisky could also significantly increase Indian government tax revenue at federal and state level through an increase in sales.

-Scotch Whisky would be able to compete fairly alongside Indian whiskies, which will continue to dominate the Indian whisky market.
+Scotch Whisky are now able to compete fairly alongside Indian whiskies, which will continue to dominate the Indian whisky market.

 Because a lot of the whisky exported to India is sent in bulk (some for bottling as Scotch Whisky, most for use in Indian whisky) bringing down the tariffs could also support domestic producers, reducing their costs and boosting employment in the Indian industry.